 Ahead of Time

-Select same-sized potatoes.
-Peel the potatoes and place in a pot.
-Cover with salted water and boil just until a sharp knife can be inserted halfway through the potatoes.
+Place the potatoes in a pot.
+Cover with salted water and boil just until a sharp knife can be inserted halfway through.

 Drain the potatoes and plunge them into ice water to stop the cooking.
 Drain again, and allow to cool a bit.
 Chill the potatoes, covered, in the refrigerator for several hours or overnight.